ghzl/APITesting-Postman/README.md

 ## License

-This Postman project is released under the [MIT License](LICENSE).
+This Postman project is released under the [GPL-3.0 License](LICENSE).
 You are free to use, modify, and distribute this project as per the terms of the license.